-You can also configure Wi-Fi on your Network Box, so you can connect wireless devices as well as wired devices.
+You can configure Wi-Fi on your Network Box, so you can connect wireless and wired devices.
 In addition, if you subscribe to Google Fiber TV, you can enable each TV Box as a wireless access point, providing a distributed wireless network and, potentially, additional LAN ports.

 Add a wired device

 The Network Box is the primary access point of your home network and provides four LAN ports to which you can connect up to four devices, such as PCs or gaming consoles.
 Wiring your non-Fiber devices directly to the Network Box provides the fastest connection speeds.

 To wire a device directly to your network, simply connect one end of an Ethernet cable to the device and the other end to any LAN port on the Network Box.

 If you subscribe to Google Fiber TV and a TV Box is connected to the network via MoCA (Multimedia over Coax Alliance - a special coaxial connector for high-definition multimedia), leaving the LAN port on the TV Box unused and available, you can also connect a device to that LAN port with an Ethernet cable.
 Connecting directly to the TV Box provides faster speeds than wireless connections; however, this connection can provide up to 100 Mbps (not gigabit speeds, which are achievable only by connecting directly to the Network Box).